 The LDCs do not believe it is practical or efficient to evaluate a NPA for all GSEP projects, and in fact, may result in delays to replacement of high-risk leak prone pipe, having a negative impact on safety.
 As a practical matter, the LDCs cannot be expected to undertake such an analysis for every main or service replacement project or quickly adjust schedules and/or project scopes in coordination with municipal paving schedules, which often dictate when the LDC must perform the work.
 Evaluating NPAs for specific locations requires more time and planning than traditional GSEP replacement projects, and consideration must be given for any changes in pipe performance, which may necessitate accelerating replacement for specific main segments and services.
 It will take significant time to advance a NPA to a point where it is ready to consider gauging customer interest, evaluating supporting geography, diversity of load and electric system constraints, and if the risk score for a segment rises during the evaluation period, a LDC may be required to abandon consideration of the NPA to meet its obligation to maintain safe and reliable service.
 Additionally, the development of a NPA screening process is better addressed in the context of D.P.U.
 20-80.
 Ultimately, the Department, in reviewing the GSEPs, must prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.

-Supported by: PowerOptions
+Supported by: PowerOptions; Jonathan Buonocore

 Opposed by: USW